HG-ERIK/haverokfm/README.md

 ## Updates
 - new reconnecting algorithm (reloads the whole audio stream instead of trying to fix it)
-- new web design and also a WIP (work in progress) version; the About section is available — feel free to try it
+- new web design in progress, you can try it here https://hg-erik.github.io/haverokfm/test/

 ## Project Structure